HermesBoots/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 ## Patience, Persistence and Perspiration Make an Unbeatable Combination for Success
 Prints all base-10 digits separated by a comma and a space using only 4 `putchar` calls.

+## 00...99
+Prints all base-10 numbers from 0 to 99, zero-padded.
+Limited to 5 `putchar` calls and uses a nested loop.